 15. St. Paul Cathedral’s Secret Spiral Staircase

-The staircase was used as a filming location in the Harry Potter film Prisoner of Azkaban.
-It was the Divination Staircase used to gain access to Professor Trelawney’s Divination classroom.
+There lies a mysterious spiral staircase, which played a role in the filming of the Harry Potter movie, Prisoner of Azkaban.
+This is the Divination Staircase that led to Professor Trelawney’s Divination classroom.

 Address: St Paul’s Cathedral, St Paul’s Churchyard, London, EC4M 8AD